 Rotator cuff tendinopathy or tear.
 The rotator cuff is a group of four muscles that surrounds the shoulder joint like a “cuff,” and that cuff is anatomically overlapping the joint capsule that gets inflamed in frozen shoulder — which is why rotator cuff problems can be difficult to distinguish from frozen shoulder.
 Confusing things even more, rotator cuff trouble might make movement uncomfortable, as with frozen shoulder, but not necessarily.
-Rotator cuff abnormalities and lesions increase steadily later in life, like arthritis, but are also amazingly common in pain-free younger people — in other words, even there’s an “obvious” problem on an X-ray or MRI, it ain’t necessarily the problem.53 But the rotator cuff can hurt, and when it does, it mostly limit active movement, whereas frozen shoulders are frozen even when you are relaxed and someone else tries to moves your shoulder for you (passive movement).
+Rotator cuff abnormalities and lesions increase steadily later in life, like arthritis, but are also amazingly common in pain-free younger people — in other words, even when there’s an “obvious” problem on an X-ray or MRI, it ain’t necessarily the problem.53 But the rotator cuff can hurt, and when it does, it mostly limit active movement, whereas frozen shoulders are frozen even when you are relaxed and someone else tries to moves your shoulder for you (passive movement).
 And tears tend to happen suddenly with exertion, a clear “oh shit” moment of injury.
-And with tears or tendonitis, the pain is usually limited to more specific spots and movements than with frozen shoulder.
+And with tears or tendinitis, the pain is usually limited to more specific spots and movements than with frozen shoulder.

 Arthritis of the big shoulder joint mostly occurs beyond middle age, and usually develops more slowly-but-steadily, and isn’t as severe.
 An X-ray will show clear signs of joint degeneration that won’t be seen with adhesive capsulitis.
 Shoulder arthritis often involves a history of injury.

 Acromioclavicular arthropathy is degeneration of the joint at the outside end of the collar bone.
 It does not really affect shoulder range of motion, the pain is more specific to that superficial joint, and it’s usually associated with a history of overuse and injury, usually athletic.
 This joint can also be sprained (as I learned the hard way in 2008), usually by a fall on the outstretched arm, the kind of accident that might also break the collarbone.
 It’s conceivable that the pain of a mild sprain of this joint could strongly resemble frozen shoulder, but I think even a minor strain would involve a fairly obvious “oh shit” moment of injury.

-Tendonitis of the biceps tendon.
+Tendinitis of the biceps tendon.
 Tenderness sticks to the front of the shoulder with this condition.
 Biceps contraction is painful, but other movements are normal.

 Cervical disk degeneration, basically arthritis of the spine, can cause pain, weakness, and numbness that spreads out into the shoulder and can make it seem “frozen,” but this problem usually also spreads further: symptoms in the hand and wrist will usually be more prominent with this problem.